perfsonar/perfsonar-workshop/README.md

 Author Information
 ------------------

-I'm a [perfSONAR][ps] developer and instructor and I provide this Ansible setup for anyone having similar requirements as mine to quickly setup a workshop, training or testing perfSONAR deployment.
+This Ansible setup is provided by the [perfSONAR][ps] development team as an example and a starting point for a more complete automated perfSONAR deployment.

 Feedback and PR happily received.

 [tonin-bootstrap]: https://github.com/tonin/ansible-role-bootstrap